kentkart-official/angular-test-case/Documentation.md

     npm install @angular/router

-You can now start developing the application using Webpack by typing:
+You can now start the application with following command

     ng serve --open